 The accounting staff contacts the customer, identifies which invoices are to be paid with the $1,000, and shifts the funds out of the suspense account with this entry:

 As another example, a supplier delivers an invoice for $2,500 of services, which is payable in 30 days.
 The accounting staff is uncertain which department will be charged with the invoice, so the accounting staff records the following initial invoice, while the department managers argue over who is responsible for payment:

 The initial entry records the invoice in the accounts payable system in a timely manner, so that the company can pay it in 30 days.
 The department managers eventually decide that the office supplies account of the sales department should be charged with the expense, so the accounting staff records the following entry:

 |Supplies – Sales dept.||$2,500|

 Regularly review the items in a suspense account, with the objective of shifting transactions into their appropriate accounts as soon as possible.
 Otherwise, the amounts in the account can grow to quite substantial proportions, and be very difficult to deal with months later, especially if there is minimal documentation of why transactions were initially placed in the account.
 Accordingly, there should be a daily measurement of the balance in the suspense account, which the controller uses as the trigger for ongoing investigations.
 Further, it is useful to track which transactions are repeatedly shunted into the suspense account, so that systems can be enhanced to make it easier to properly identify these items in the future, thereby keeping them out of the suspense account.

-Finally, all suspense account items should be eliminated by the end of the fiscal year.
+All suspense account items should be eliminated by the end of the fiscal year.
 Otherwise, a company is issuing financial statements that contain unidentified transactions, and which are therefore incorrect.